stevejay/scss-mixins-spinners/README.md

 - `$color` Required.
 The color of the boxes.

 - `$width` Optional.
 The overall width of the spinner in pixels.
 The same value is used for the height of the spinner.
-Defaults to `50px`.
+Ideally this value should be a multiple of 3.
+Defaults to `45px`.

 - `$time` Optional.
 The overall time for a single animation sequence, in seconds or milliseconds.
 Defaults to `1.5s`.

 - `$animation-name` Optional.
 The name of the keyframes animation for this spinner instance.
 If you create multiple types of spinner, you will need to give them different animation names.
 Defaults to `'boxes-spinner-animation'`.

 #### Required HTML Markup